The US elections and Gold

 Most people tend to focus on the presidential race.
 But, control over the Senate and the House of Representatives may prove to be even more important to the future of the global economy.
 Since the onset of the pandemic, fiscal and monetary stimulus measures have been the main drivers of the financial markets.
 Without the constant support of governments and central banks, equities could not have possibly rallied from their March lows and set new all-time highs, and corporate bond yields would surely be much higher than they are today.

 However, the current divide between the two houses of Congress is blocking new stimulus bills from being passed.
-In principal, both parties are in favor of fiscal stimulus, funded by deficit spending.
+In principle, both parties are in favor of fiscal stimulus, funded by deficit spending.
 The only argument between them is over the size and allocation of such a stimulus.
 The Republicans traditionally are in favor of helping the business sector, hoping this will help create more jobs and reduce unemployment.
 The Democrats, on the other hand, favor social welfare programs, and the “Green New Deal” (a grand plan to combat climate change by investing huge amounts of money in infrastructure that is widely adopted by the Democrat party and the Biden campaign as part of their future economic plan, as described here: https://joebiden.com/climate-plan/).

 Both types of stimulus are inflationary in nature and are therefore expected to prop up the stock market and push the gold prices higher.
 But nothing can be implemented until the political gridlock is resolved.

 In the coming elections, if either party gains control of both the House and the Senate, this will dramatically increase the chances of a fiscal stimulus, and most likely will drive an inflationary trajectory from here on.
-However, if Congress remains divided, this will signal that Washington DC is unable to come to the rescue, and that a stock market collapse is imminent.
+However, if Congress remains divided, this will signal that Washington DC is unable to come to the rescue and that a stock market collapse is imminent.
 Yet again, analysts expect such a scenario to produce a brief correction in the price of gold, which will reverse quickly and lead to higher prices in 2021.

-Gold and the US elections
+Investing In Gold and the US elections

 Please keep in mind that the above scenarios relate to the short term only.
-In the long run we expect the price of gold to rise, regardless of the election outcome.
+In the long run, we expect the price of gold to rise, regardless of the election outcome.
 Sovereign debt in the US and other leading economies remain on an unsustainable path.
 As government expenses grow ever more rapidly than tax revenues, these countries will most likely resort to printing huge amounts of currency.
 For the first time ever, they will enjoy the full support of ultra-dovish central banks, who are literally begging them to do so.
 In addition, the effects of the Covid-19 pandemic will be felt in the long term as many industries still haven’t fully recovered from the lockdowns implemented worldwide.
 Some industries are completely shut down (airlines, tourism, etc.) and will face a long and hard recovery long into 2021 and further.
 This environment is extremely bullish for gold and precious metals, and we urge you to view any pullback in the gold prices as a buying opportunity.